promptfoo/promptfoo/site/docs/red-team/troubleshooting/false-positives.md

 # False Positives

 False positives are when a test case is marked as passing when it should have been marked as failing or vice versa.
-A common cuase of false positives is when the Promptfoo graders don't know enough about the target to make an accurate assessment.
+A common cause of false positives is when the Promptfoo graders don't know enough about the target to make an accurate assessment.

 ### Solution